Rehearsal and Performance Guidelines

 Use of Off-Stage Areas for Performance

-Plans to place performers backstage, in the house, or in any adjacent space must be included in the set-up sheet for the event, submitted two weeks prior to rehearsals or performances.
+Plans to place performers backstage, in the house, balcony, aisles, or in any adjacent space must be included in the set-up sheet for the event, as soon as possible or at least 10 business days prior to the first date of use.
 Use of house seating areas for ticketed performances must be approved in advance by the Senior Performance Operations Director.
-Non-stage areas used for performance must be restored to the original arrangement, i.e., chairs replaced, and music stands removed immediately following the rehearsal or performance.
+Non-stage areas used for performance must be restored to the original arrangement, i.e., chairs replaced, and music stands removed immediately following every single rehearsal and/or performance.
 Please make sure that the Performance Management Office is aware of these set-ups and that the proper procedures have been followed.

 CCM Student Recital Regulations and Policies